The Nurse Maude Story

 Eventually she was given a horse and cart and became a common sight bowling through the city with her black collie Gyp running behind.

-The most cruel thing you can do”, she often said, “is to take away a family’s self-respect”
+The most cruel thing you can do”, she said, “is to take away a family’s self-respect”

 In 1901 the Nurse Maude District Nursing Association was formed.
 The uniform, which Sibylla wore constantly, was light blue, with a white apron, a dark blue cape and a bonnet.
 Money was raised to extend the service and employ more nurses.
 Later bicycles were supplied to the nurses and Sibylla was given an Austin seven.